FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th March 2023.md

  In exceptional circumstances, we do authorise payment to contractors where an

 applicant does not have a bank account.
-These are considered on a case-by-case basis.--- 7
+These are considered on a case-by-case basis.
+---
+7

 The Members noted the response received in relation to the Motion and agreed that it was vital